 The aim of this project was to find ways of unveiling whether an IMSI catcher is being operated in the close perimeter or not.
-In other words to find out if it is safe to connect to the GSM network.
-An unsafe environment could result in IMSI numbers being requested and saved by IMSI catchers or in phone calls being recorded.
+In other words to find out whether it is safe to initiate a phone call or not.
 The main premise that distinguishes this project from other similar projects like the also OsmocomBB based 'Catcher Catcher' is that the system is operating in a completely passive manner.
 Therefore it can only work on a limited amount of information, namely on information that is broadcasted on publicly available channels.
 The benefit this yields over other projects is that the IMSI Catcher Detection System itself is completely invisible to the IMSI catcher.

 Chapter 2 laid out basic concepts of GSM communication to create a basis for understanding why and how an IMSI catcher works.
-Some more detailed concepts on the $U_m$ interface were discussed to enable the reader to grasp the concept of logical channels and how they can be used to harvest information in a passive manner.
+Some more detailed concepts on the U_m interface were discussed to enable the reader to grasp the concept of logical channels and how they can be used to harvest information in a passive manner.
 The chapter concluded with an account of how an IMSI catcher operates by outlining the two main ways of attacking a subscriber - one by creating a new cell for the subscriber to connect to and the other by overtaking an already existent cell.

 Chapter 3 started by explaining how the OsmocomBB framework was used to build the ICDS.
 It concluded with a summary of how to configure and use the system.
 The two main sources of information, the BCCH and the PCH were introduced along with the different parameters that the ICDS bases its findings on.
 An outline of how this finding is reached is illustrated in Figure 5.1.
 At first a sweep scan is conducted or an old project is loaded to supply the ICDS with information of the surrounding base stations.
 During the scan or after the data has been loaded the ICDS evaluates different rules on the data.
 This can be done with or without consulting databases containing local information.
 The results show that some IMSI catcher configurations can be uncovered by these rules which check basic configuration data obtained from System Information messages.
 In addition to this data broadcasted on the BCCH, reception levels and LACs are also monitored over time to unveil attacks in which existing base stations are replaced by IMSI catchers.
 This leaves IMSI catchers that have a consistent configuration and blend well in their surroundings concerning the reception levels.
 They are also broadcasting the same LAC as the replaced base station, even if this means it could take a long time until the MS announces itself.
-To handle this case the ICDS can monitor the PCH of the base station in question to gather Paging Messages and Immediate Assignments.
-Since an IMSI catcher is not part of the provider's network no Paging Messages will be forwarded to the connected subscribers.
+To handle this case the ICDS can monitor the PCH of the base station in question to gather Paging Messages and IAs.
+Since an IMSI catcher is not part of the provider's network no paging messages will be forwarded to the connected subscribers.
 These findings have been confirmed with the experiments in Chapter 4 where different attack scenarios have been tested.
 In cases where the ICDS was not able to uncover the IMSI catcher by rule evaluation the PCH scan yielded the desired result.
 It should be kept in mind that the evaluation has been done against a prototype IMSI catcher since data from a real IMSI catcher is not available.
 However the results provided in this thesis are based more on general procedures, the GSM protocol itself and not tailored to the specific system.
 Therefore they should be applicable to any IMSI catcher that uses the attacks outlined here.